 If you are currently a resident of another state, please ensure that your state or territory is on the approved list for Out-of-State Authorizations for Distance and Online Education.

-The CTS Program requires that students have seven years, full-time, paid work experience in a career technical/educational/business field (or five years, full-time, paid work experience and an associate’s degree in that field).
+The BSCTS Program requires that students have seven years, full-time, paid work experience in a career technical/educational/business field (or five years, full-time, paid work experience and an associate’s degree in that field).

 Admission to Sacramento State is required for this program.
 Candidates must complete general education and graduation requirements for Sacramento State and the Career and Technical Studies major.

-The Bachelor of Science in Career and Technical Studies major courses is 100% online instruction.
+The Bachelor of Science in Career and Technical Studies major courses is offered in-person or fully online.

 Advising and Student Services

-Academic advising and student support is critical to success in the CTS program and the program staff is committed to making success possible for each student.
-As a returning adult student, it can be daunting to find your way through the CSU system and the CTS staff is here to make that transition as smooth as possible.
+Academic advising and student support is critical to success in the BSCTS program and the program staff is committed to making success possible for each student.
+As a returning adult student, it can be daunting to find your way through the CSU system and the BSCTS staff is here to make that transition as smooth as possible.

 The program offers personalized academic advising to guide students as they complete their bachelor’s degree at Sacramento State.
-It is important to stay current with your academic advising sessions and the CTS staff recommends scheduling an appointment once per semester.
-The CTS staff also offers assistance and acts as facilitators with other university departments such as Admissions & Records.
+It is important to stay current with your academic advising sessions and the BSCTS staff recommends scheduling an appointment once per semester.
+The BSCTS staff also offers assistance and acts as facilitators with other university departments such as Admissions & Records.

 Admission into programs leading to licensure and credentialing does not guarantee that students will obtain a license or credential.
 Licensure and credentialing requirements are set by agencies that are not controlled by or affiliated with the CSU and requirements can change at any time.
 For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) or successfully passing a criminal background check.
 Students are responsible for determining whether they can meet licensure or credentialing requirements.
 The CSU will not refund tuition, fees, or any associated costs, to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.
 Information concerning licensure and credentialing requirements are available from Nicole Baptista, 3000 State University Drive, Sacramento, CA 95819, or by phone at 916-278-6007.